+- 1) All operators must establish a training schedule that provides for at least eight (8) hours of technical training per year.
+This training must be pertinent to the aircraft being used by the operator for air tours.

+- 2) The technical department leader and/or supervisors must attend a factory or similar training course no less than once every three (3) years.

+- 3) Formal training will include:

+- a.
+On-the-job training.

+- b.
+Manufacturer provided maintenance training courses.

+- c.
+In-house training/site specific.

+- d.
+Human factors/fatigue risk management.

+- e.
+Tool control.

+- f.
+Safety Management Systems (SMS).

-- 1.)
-All operators shall establish a training schedule that provides for at least eight (8) hours of technical training per year.
-This training shall be pertinent to the aircraft being used by the operator for air tours. - 2.)
-The technical department leader and/or supervisors shall attend a factory or similar training course no less than once every three (3) years. - 3.)
-Formal training may include on-the-job training, manufacturer provided maintenance training courses, in-house training, and having an experienced mechanic, inspection authorization (IA) or director of maintenance instruct and document the performance of maintenance tasks. - 4.)
-Training records shall be kept and readily available for verification during audits.
-An appropriate training syllabus shall be maintained for each type of training given. - 5.)
-Management is encouraged to send technical department members to HeliExpo to attend training courses: such as, Safety Management, Aviation Quality Management Programs, Internal Evaluation and Voluntary Disclosure Programs, and Helicopter Maintenance Management. - 6.)
-Operators are encouraged to utilize the FAA "Maintenance Technician Awards Program" and the HAI Safety Awards Program to build enthusiasm within their organizations and to achieve continually higher awards as outlined in the program.
+An experienced mechanic, inspection authorization (IA) or director of maintenance will instruct and document the performance of maintenance training.

+- 4) Training records must be kept and readily available for verification during audits.
+An appropriate training syllabus must be maintained for each type of training given. - 5) Management is encouraged to send technical department members to Heli-Expo to attend training courses: such as Safety Management System (SMS), Aviation Quality Management Programs, Internal Evaluation and Voluntary Disclosure Programs, and Helicopter Maintenance Management. - 6) Operators are encouraged to utilize the FAA "Maintenance Technician Awards Program" and the HAI Safety Awards Program to build enthusiasm within their organizations and to achieve continually higher awards as outlined in the program.